 Genetic testing and counseling are covered under the applicable benefit level when there is a medical condition that requires genetic testing to make a certain diagnosis or to aid in planning a treatment course.
 Identification of a genetic disorder should result in medical interventions and solutions that are corrective or therapeutic in nature.
-Select genetic testing requires Prior Authorization, for more information see section 3.5.
+Select genetic testing requires Prior Authorization.